ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 `/<tips-view-uri1>/ug/<j>/<j+1>` may not yet exist, so the server holds the request until the update becomes available (long polling).

-A client that prefers server push can use the workflow as shown in {{fig-workflow-push}}.
+A client that prefers server push can use the workflow as shown in
+{{fig-workflow-push}}.
+In this case, the client indicate for server push when it creates the TIPS view.
+Future updates are pushed to the client as soon as they become available.

 ~~~~ drawing
 Client                                  TIPS